anusharajeev99-crypto/anusharajeev99-crypto/README.md

 ## 👩‍🎓 Student | Aspiring CA

-I’m a student currently building my skills in commerce, finance, and Excel as I work towards becoming a Chartered Accountant.
+I’m a commerce student currently building my skills in commerce, finance, and Excel as I work towards becoming a Chartered Accountant.

-I’m learning step by step and using this space to document my progress and growth.
+I’m learning Excel and Accounting Basics step by step and using this space to document my progress and growth.

 ---